zhaolongkzz/DeepMimic_configuration/README.md

 [Swig](http://www.swig.org/)

-If you are using anaconda and activate a environment, I suggest commenting out all the line of conda in `.bashrc`, and open a new terminal to install swig, because of the `libpcre.so.1` not find if it's in conda floder.
+If you are using anaconda and activate a environment, I suggest commenting out all the line of conda in `.bashrc`, and open a new terminal to install swig, because of the `libpcre.so.1` not find if it's in conda folder.

 ```bash
 sudo apt-get install g++